jeffreywu2025/oop/src/unit_10/report/report.md

 Figure 3: Output of automated unit tests executed using Python’s unittest framework, confirming successful validation of all UserService public methods.

 ![Unit test results](images/test_results.png)

+4. Challenges Faced and How They Were Overcome

+During the development of the secure e-learning platform, several technical and design-related challenges were encountered.
+Addressing these challenges required careful consideration of object-oriented design principles, security best practices, and test-driven development techniques.

+One significant challenge involved the secure handling of user authentication data, particularly password storage and verification.
+Initial implementations risked insecure practices, such as insufficient hashing configuration or inadequate separation of security concerns from business logic.
+This challenge was overcome by encapsulating all cryptographic operations within a dedicated PasswordHasher class, which applies the PBKDF2-HMAC-SHA256 algorithm with per-user salting.
+This approach aligns with industry-recommended password storage practices and guidance provided by OWASP and NIST, while also improving cohesion and testability within the system (OWASP, 2025; NIST, 2025).

+Another challenge related to maintaining low coupling between the service layer and persistence mechanisms.
+Direct dependency on a concrete data store would have reduced flexibility and hindered future scalability.
+To address this, a repository abstraction was introduced through the UserRepository interface.
+The service layer depends solely on this abstraction, allowing an in-memory repository to be used for testing while supporting seamless replacement with a database-backed implementation in the future.
+This design follows the dependency inversion principle and improves long-term maintainability (Bass, Clements and Kazman, 2023).

+Applying Test-Driven Development also presented challenges, particularly in designing meaningful tests before implementation.
+Writing tests upfront required precise definition of expected behaviour, including error conditions and edge cases such as duplicate registrations and failed authentication attempts.
+These challenges were mitigated by incrementally refining test cases and using them to guide implementation decisions.
+As a result, the test suite provided a reliable safety net for refactoring and ensured consistent system behaviour throughout development (Beck, 2023).

+Finally, documenting the system architecture and UML diagrams in a clear and professional manner required additional refinement.
+Early textual diagrams suffered from formatting issues when rendered in word processing and markdown environments.
+This was resolved by replacing ASCII diagrams with image-based architectural and UML diagrams, improving clarity and presentation quality in line with academic expectations.

+Overall, these challenges contributed positively to the development process by reinforcing sound software engineering practices and deepening understanding of secure object-oriented system design.

 References